Loading...

 Elbit Systems

-Oshkosh Defence is a U.S. military vehicle manufacturer known for tactical wheeled platforms and advanced mobility systems.
+Oshkosh Defense is a U.S. military vehicle manufacturer renowned for tactical wheeled platforms and advanced mobility systems.
 The company develops hybrid and autonomous military vehicles designed for survivability, logistics support, and modern battlefield roles.
-Its Family of Multi?Mission Autonomous Vehicles (FMAV) portfolio showcases production?ready optional?manned and autonomous ground vehicles that support long?range precision fires, resupply, and other mission sets.
-Oshkosh combines robust chassis engineering with scalable autonomy technologies to meet evolving defence needs and improve operational flexibility.
+Its Family of Multi-Mission Autonomous Vehicles (FMAV) portfolio showcases production-ready, optional-manned, and autonomous ground vehicles that support long-range precision fires, resupply, and other mission sets.
+Oshkosh combines robust chassis engineering with scalable autonomy technologies to meet evolving defense needs and improve operational flexibility.

-General Dynamics Land Systems is a major provider of armoured and tracked military platforms worldwide.
-Its portfolio includes combat vehicles like Abrams tanks, Strykers, and robotic platforms, combined with modern electronic systems and autonomy?ready capabilities.
-GDLS is advancing next?generation mobility solutions by integrating hybrid?electric propulsion and modular designs to improve mobility, power export, and battlefield effectiveness.
-The company also collaborates internationally to tailor mobility solutions for specific defence requirements and enhance interoperability with allied forces’ platforms.
+General Dynamics Land Systems is a leading provider of armored and tracked military platforms worldwide.
+Its portfolio includes combat vehicles like Abrams tanks, Strykers, and robotic platforms, integrated with modern electronic systems and autonomy-ready capabilities.
+GDLS is advancing next-generation mobility solutions by incorporating hybrid-electric propulsion and modular designs to improve mobility, power export, and battlefield effectiveness.
+The company also collaborates internationally to tailor mobility solutions for specific defense requirements and enhance interoperability with allied forces’ platforms.